MDK-Packs/Documentation/Generic_Debug/README.md

 If you put a RAM address as the expression with no value, the next read and/or write (as you selected) will cause the program to halt.
 This can be particularly useful in the Stack.
 Set an address at some limit and if the program reads or writes this address, the program stops.

-1. In this example a Watchpoint is created with address `0x2000_0008`.
+1. In this example a watchpoint is created with address `0x2000_0008`.
 2. Running the program, the first read or write will stop the processor.
 3. The [**Command**](https://www.keil.com/support/man/docs/uv4/uv4_db_dbg_outputwin.htm) window shows the setting of this Watchpoint and its execution including the approximate instruction location:
 ![Command Window](./images/command_wp_stop.png)